“If we put Google Translate on our new French website we could get into French markets for free!

 For indexing to happen, then those terms you want indexed have to exist in the site database, in the language you want – here, French – at the time it’s crawled by the search engine.

-However, where Google Translate – or Bing Translate – translates your English website into French, it only translates what’s on the screen, and only while you are on that screen.
+But when you ask Google Translate – or Bing Translate – to translate your English pages into a French website, it only translates what’s on the screen, and only while you are on that screen.
 The website database itself remains in English, so the translated key terms are never found, or indexed, by Google or Bing.
 Your “French website” will never appear in French search results using Google Translate this way.

 “Ah, we don’t care about SEO – we drive traffic in other ways.
 So…?”